alexiak0127/EarningsWhisperer/README.md

   - Implements and trains neural models including FFNN and 1D CNN using Keras.
 Includes support for early stopping and regularization.
 - `visualizations.py`
   - Generates plots including confusion matrices, sentiment distributions, and model comparison charts.
 Saves all visual outputs to the visualizations/ directory.
+- `create_sample_data.py`
+  - Creates a smaller subset of test data for developing and testing the EarningsWhisperer pipeline without requiring the full data collection process.
+- `Makefile`
+  - Provides a streamlined way to build, run, and manage the project.
+- `requirements.txt`
+  - Lists all the Python package dependencies required by the project.

 ## **Data Pipeline Overview**
 The following sections walk through the full data science lifecycle used in this project, structured around: